zain-codecraft/BMI-calculator/README.md

 #bmicalculator
- A beautiful bmi calculation app.
+ A beautiful bmi calculator app.
  My main focus working on this project was  the UI .
  The user enters his/her weight and height and the app calculates and returns his bmi and adds a comment according to result.